A scuba diver releases a 3.60-cm-diameter (spherical) bubble of a... | Channels for Pearson+

 Hydrostatic Pressure

 Hydrostatic pressure is the pressure exerted by a fluid at equilibrium due to the force of gravity.
-It increases with depth in a fluid and can be calculated using the formula P = ρgh, where ρ is the fluid density, g is the acceleration due to gravity, and h is the depth.
-Understanding hydrostatic pressure is essential for determining the initial pressure on the bubble at 14.0 m depth.
+It increases with depth and can be calculated using the formula P = ρgh, where ρ is the fluid density, g is the acceleration due to gravity, and h is the depth.
+For the scuba diver's bubble, knowing the hydrostatic pressure at 14.0 m is essential for calculating the work done as the bubble rises to the surface.

 Recommended video: